THE GREEN PANTS/ Beauty Reals

 Although cursing did not suit me, saying the word ass made me feel as if I'd accomplished the impossible.

 Just then, another of my mother’s mantra entered my head: don’t embarrass me outside this house.
-At that moment, all I saw was my mother’s stern gaze bearing down on me, a look she only employed in times of sheer disappointment, one that rendered my brothers and me, terrified.
+At that moment, all I saw was my mother’s stern gaze bearing down on me, a look she only employed in times of sheer disappointment, one that rendered my brothers and me terrified.
 I knew better than to act a fool in front of my teachers, who’d more than likely report back to my mother.
 I chose not to push her back.
-I decided to wait until I was away from the gaze of authority when she replied,
+I waited until I was away from the gaze of authority when she replied,

 “You better be there!”
 Rolling her eyes and head in one swift and sassy motion.